 Take a ferry from downtown Auckland.
-You can choose to purchase an all-day hop on/hop off bus pass with your ticket, or simply hire a bike when you get to island to do your own self-guided tour.
-On arrival, you can pick and choose from any of these activities:
+You can choose to purchase an all-day hop-on/hop-off bus pass with your ticket, or simply hire a bike when you get to the island, and do your own self-guided tour.
+On arrival, you can pick and choose from any of these activities.

 This is one of the first places you’ll pass through.
 It is also where you’ll find the central township with all the best restaurants and art galleries, as well as the beautiful Oneroa Beach.
 The latter is quite popular with swimmers, sunbathers and beach-loving families.

-EcoZip Adventures offers a special treat for adrenaline junkies – a series of three, 200-metre (657-foot) flying foxes/ziplines running along the forested plains.
+EcoZip Adventures offers a special treat for adrenaline junkies – a series of three, 200m (657ft) flying foxes running along the forested plains.
 If you want to make this your primary experience, the company also offers special island tours that pass through some of Waiheke’s top tourist destinations.

-With 1.87 kilometres (1.16 miles) of coastlines to play with, Onetangi is a wonderful place for a morning stroll.
+With 1.87km (1.16mi) of coastlines to play with, Onetangi is a wonderful place for a morning stroll.
 Its golden sands and turquoise waters will delight all beach goers.
-Onetangi is also great for kayaking, swimming, or simply soaking up the glorious sunshine.
+Onetangi is also great for kayaking, swimming or simply soaking up the glorious sunshine.
 If you time your visit well enough, you might even catch Onetangi’s famous beach races.

 This is Waiheke’s main walking trail, and will take you along some of the best spots in the vicinity.
-The two-hour trek starts around Matitaia Bay, then carries on to the Atawhai Reserve and Oneroa village.
+The two-hour trek starts around Matiatia Bay, then carries on to the Atawhai Reserve and Oneroa Village.
 Throughout the hilly walk you’ll be able to set your sights on spectacular views and native forestry.

 Cable Bay is among the most popular wineries of the region.
 The vineyards are propped up against some of the island’s oldest rock formations.
 Tastings are adorned by beautiful harbour views, which are perfectly complemented by the finest contemporary cuisine.